 1. Format your press releases for social media

-Media outlets are increasingly using social media to distribute news, events and relevant information.
+Media outlets increasingly use social media to distribute news, events, and relevant information.

-Maximize your brand’s exposure by including a quote or headline in your press release formatted as a tweet and add an appropriately sized image along with it.
+Maximize your brand’s exposure by including a quote or headline in your press release formatted as a tweet and adding an appropriately sized image.

 2. Consider your email signature

 How many emails does your business send in a day to customers?

 Create an email signature line that contains links to your social networking sites.

 Make it easy to connect with you, and they will.